Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 ![Source Statistics](images/desktop.statistics.source.en.png)

-This window is broken down in three different sections:
+This window is broken down into three different sections:

 * __Pictures__: Number of pictures captured by day
 * __Size__: Size of the pictures captured that day